mattferris/mackup/Readme.md

 - `$INCREMENTAL_DAILY` - if exists, link the current day to the previous day using `--link-dest`
 - `$INCREMENTAL_MONTHLY` - if exists, link the current month to the previous month using `--list-dest`
+- '$INCREMENTAL_NUM' - the number of previous monthly backups to keep
 - `$REMOTE_HOST` - address or hostname where sources reside
 - `$RSYNC_OPTS` - custom list of options (overrides default of `-av`
 - `$RSYNC_DELETE` - if exists, use the `--delete` option